karrioapi/karrio/sdk/extensions/ics_courier/README.md

-# purplship.ics_courier
+# karrio.ics_courier

-This package is a ICS Courier extension of the [purplship](https://pypi.org/project/purplship) multi carrier shipping SDK.
+This package is a ICS Courier extension of the [karrio](https://pypi.org/project/karrio) multi carrier shipping SDK.

 ## Requirements